gcavalcantes/100ProgrammingChallenges/README.md

-# 100ProgrammingChallanges
+# 100ProgrammingChallenges
-Solving challanges in different languages.
+Solving challenges in different languages.

 ## Why?
 A programmer must always be looking to learn new things whenever possible, with this intent in mind, I created this repository as a form of registering my exercises and experiments.